ShaneByrne0963/dish-of-the-day/README.md

   - This is the page the user is first presented with upon entering the website.
 It contains a short description of what the website does and what it's purpose is, accompanied by images of some of the finished recipes the website has to offer.
   - The description is broken up into smaller blocks of text of only 1-2 sentences to make the text easier to read.
   - At the bottom of the page, the user is presented with a button to be taken to the menu page.
+  - This page explains how the website works to first time users, and familiar users can use the navigation to go to the menu if they do not wish to read it.

 ![The home page](assets/images/readme/features/index.jpg)